The unknown inlands of Húsavík.

 Included: transportation and experienced, English-speaking, guide for the duration of the tour, fuel.

 Please note: distance walked is limited but good physical condition is required.

-Bookings: for daily departures, please use the form below.
-For private tours and special requests, please contact us.
+Bookings: for groups which size is 1 to 8, please use the form below.
+For larger groups, please contact us.